AmandaCIdev/full-stack-capstone/README.md

 </p>

 **EPIC: User Events**
-1. As a logged-in User I can post events so that other users can see them
+1. As a logged-in User I can create events so that other users can see them
 <p align="center">
 <img src="static/images/Skill Workshop Form-About.png" width="600" height="100%">
 </p>